 Directory

-France startup directory
+France startup ecosystem

 1Kubator

-Lyon & national network, France · Incubator
+Lyon & national network, France, France · Incubator

 Founded in 2015 by Alexandre Fourtoy.
 1Kubator is a private incubator network in 10+ cities that forms startups from scratch in a 10-month program, and provides pre-seed funding typically €15K-€35K (often around €25K for about 10% equity) via the 1KVEST fund managed by Phitrust Impact Investors.
 Supported 500+ entrepreneurs.
 Scope: National.